Erin’s Recipe Rundown

 • In a large mixing bowl, whisk together the gluten-free flour, sugar, baking powder and salt.

 • Grate the frozen butter using a box grater.
-Add it to the flour mixture and combine with a pastry cutter, two forks, or your fingers until the mixture comes together in pea-sized crumbs.
+Add the butter to the flour mixture and combine with a pastry cutter, two forks, or your fingers until the mixture resembles pea-sized crumbs.

-• Preheat the oven to 500F.
-Line a baking sheet with a silicone mat or parchment paper.
+• Preheat the oven to 500°F. Line a large baking sheet with parchment paper or a silicone baking mat.

-• After 30 minutes take the dough out of the fridge.
-Spray a sharp knife with vegetable oil and cut the dough into 6 equal wedges.
+• After 15 minutes (or up to 5 days), take the dough out of the freezer.
+Spray a sharp knife with cooking spray and cut the dough into 6 equal wedges.
 Arrange the scones on the prepared baking sheet.
-Sprinkle with coarse sugar if desired.
+Sprinkle with coarse sugar, if desired.

-• Lower the oven temperature to 425F and bake the scones for 12-14 minutes until golden brown.
-(You want the oven temperature to be hot to start so the scones turn golden brown as they cook through.)
+• Place the scones in the oven, then immediately lower the oven temperature to 425°F. (You want the oven temperature to start hot so the scones turn golden brown as they cook through.)
+Bake for 12-14 minutes until golden brown.

 • Remove from the oven.
-Transfer the scones to a cooling rack and let cool for 20 minutes before serving.
-Enjoy!
+Transfer the scones to a wire rack and let cool for 20 minutes before serving.

 Notes